-In addition to the two species within the MYLF complex, each of the two species has three distinct genotypes or minor clades (Fig. 3; Vredenburg 2007), and there is evidence that genetic diversity exists even within individual basins (Vredenburg V., pers. comm., 2007).
+In addition to the two species within the MYLF complex, each of the two species has three distinct genotypes or minor clades (Figure J-3; Vredenburg et al. 2007), and there is evidence that genetic diversity exists even within individual basins (Vredenburg V., pers. comm., 2007).
 Additionally, the critically endangered populations of southern mountain yellow-legged frogs in the San Gabriel, San Bernardino, and San Jacinto mountains, each show distinct population structure, which suggests a high level of genetic isolation (Schoville et al. 2011).
-There has likely been isolation in these populations since the Pleistocene, and the authors recommended that each of the 3 respective populations be managed as separate conservation units (Schoville et al. 2011).
-Preserving this diversity is one of the goals of this conservation effort and is consistent with NPS Policy which states: "The Service will strive to protect the full range of genetic types (genotypes) of native plant and animal populations in the parks by perpetuating natural evolutionary processes and minimizing human interference with evolving genetic diversity" (NPS 2007).
+There has likely been isolation in these populations since the Pleistocene, and the authors recommended that each of the three respective populations be managed as separate conservation units (Schoville et al. 2011).
+Preserving this diversity is one of the goals of this conservation effort and is consistent with NPS Management Policies 2006, which states: "The Service will strive to protect the full range of genetic types (genotypes) of native plant and animal populations in the parks by perpetuating natural evolutionary processes and minimizing human interference with evolving genetic diversity" (section 4.4.1.2).

-Of the two species and six minor clades in the MYLF complex, Sequoia and Kings Canyon National Parks include the range of the southern minor clade (Number 3 in Fig. 3) of the Sierra Nevada yellow-legged frog and the two most northern minor clades (Numbers 4 and 5 in Fig. 3) of the southern mountain yellow-legged frog.
+Of the two species and six minor clades in the MYLF complex, SEKI includes the range of the southern minor clade (Number 3 in Fig. 3) of the Sierra Nevada yellow-legged frog and the two most northern minor clades (Numbers 4 and 5 in Fig. 3) of the mountain yellow-legged frog.
 Much of this genetic diversity is being lost due to the rapid decline of these species.
-Where genotypes are completely lost, the restoration effort will be limited to the nearest genetic matches to restore the ecological function the frogs provided.
-Again, this is consistent with NPS Policy which states: "The restoration of native plants and animals will be accomplished using organisms taken from populations as closely related genetically and ecologically as possible to park populations, preferably from similar habitats in adjacent or local areas" (NPS 2007).
+Where genotypes are completely lost, the restoration effort would be limited to the nearest genetic matches to restore the ecological function the frogs provided.
+Again, this is consistent with NPS Management Policies 2006, which states: "The restoration of native plants and animals will be accomplished using organisms taken from populations as closely related genetically and ecologically as possible to park populations, preferably from similar habitats in adjacent or local areas" (section 4.4.1.2).